ibmjstart/bluemix-sample-tia-node/README.md

 [Google Static Maps API](https://developers.google.com/maps/documentation/staticmaps/).

-what the app does on the server
+What the App Does on the Server
 --------------------------------------------------------------------------------

 The server does three basic things: